Independent Sexual Violence Advisors - ISVA

-We have four ISVAs, Susan, Sally, Roxy and Jacki, who have specialist skills and knowledge, with backgrounds in victim support, the Police and counselling.
+We have seven ISVAs, Susan, Sally, Roxy, Bea, Jo and Tia (and currently recruiting to one vacancy), who have specialist skills and knowledge, with backgrounds in victim support, the Police and counselling.
 Their purpose is to help you cope, recover and to return to your previous well-being, it is not a counselling service, but a supportive practical service.

 Independent Sexual Violence Advisors (ISVAs) are specially trained and can support and advise female and male survivors of rape and sexual abuse, regardless of when it happened.
 They have knowledge of the choices you can make and can help you understand what you might want or need.
 They will look after your wellbeing and ensure you receive the best help available.

 They will support you with whatever decision you make.
 Whether to report to the police or not.
 They can explain prosecution, the court system, arrange private visits to the courts in conjunction with the Witness Service, arrange screens and video links within the court.
 They can help you access the Police to report the offence.

 They will support you to access the SARC, Sexual Assault Referral Centre (in Cobham).
 Which offers crisis support, forensic medical examinations, and police reporting rooms.
 Please note that you have the choice to see or to not see the police at the SARC.